sf-wdi-19-20/modules/w10_d4_0_interview_practice/README.md

 	to_hash [:name, :age, :height], ["bill", 47, 70]
 	# => {:name => "bill", :age => 47, :height => 70}
 	```

-1. Write a function to 'compress' a string by counting repeated characters.
-For example, the string `"ooohmmmmmmm"` would become `"o3h1m7"`.
-If your compressed string would be longer than the original, you should return the original instead.

 1. Given a sorted array and a particular value, write a function to find the index of that value in the array.
 Don't use `arr.indexOf(val)` (in JavaScript) or `arr.index(val)` (in Ruby).
 If the value is not in the array, return `-1`.
 Hint: You can use the fact the array is sorted to do this problem _without looking at every value in the array_.
 It's much faster.
 Hint: That faster algorithm is <a href="https://www.youtube.com/watch?v=Rz4i37pOVps" target="_blank">binary search</a>.
+Binary search is **a big deal** and something technical interviewers will expect you to be able to understand, explain, and implement in at least one language.

   ```js
   search([1,4,7,9,14,15], 7)